seanf316/P4-Cinema-Go/README.md

 As a Developer I can create the Movie Search Results template so that the User has a clear display of the results from their search
 `

-The Search Results page is displayed with the users Movie search query at the top of the page and for each Movie recieved in the results of the API call a card is generated containing the Movie backdrop image, the title of the movie and a "View Movie" button.
+The Search Results page is displayed with the users' Movie search query at the top of the page and for each Movie received in the results of the API call a card is generated containing the Movie backdrop image, the title of the movie, and a "View Movie" button.
 If a backdrop image is not available for Movies in the results a default image has been provided as backup.
-I have set the results to display 12 movies per page, this was a design choice to have an even laylout across devices.
+I have set the results to display 12 movies per page, this was a design choice to have an even layout across devices.
 Prev/Next buttons are displayed at the bottom of the page for pagination with the views.

-In the occurrence were no results for the query are available a message will be displayed to the user along with a button linking the user back to the Movie Search page.
+In the occurrence where no results for the query are available a message will be displayed to the user along with a button linking the user back to the Movie Search page.

 ![Search Results Desktop 1](/docs/readme_screenshots/desktop_searchresults1.webp)
 ![Search Results Desktop 2](/docs/readme_screenshots/desktop_searchresults2.webp)